immauss/tak-utils/kube/README.md

 - Why is start-db.sh so wonky .... wtf while true; do ....
   - This and the 3 scripts it calls need to be optimized.
 It's a Freaking mess in there.
 - takserver should be doing a pg_isready call to wait for the DB.
+- Need to add the following to configs.
+  - CoreConfig.example.xml
+  - UserAuthenticationFile.xml
+  - CoreConfig.xml
+  - TAKIgniteConfig.xml
+  - logging-restrictsize.xml
+- Concern for multiple containers writing to xml files and causing corruption.
+  - No multiple replicas until this is resolve/answered.